reklawth/python_ws/iterables_iteration/README.md

 ## __getitem__()

 Rather than implementing the __iter__ method, an object can implement the __getitem__ method.
 For this to work, __getitem__ must return values for consecutive integer indices starting at 0.
 When the index argument is out of the iterables range of data, then __getitem__ must raise IndexError.

+## Extended iter() form

+Normally iter() is called on objects that support the __iter__ method of the iterable protocol.
+However, iter() supports a two-argument form that lets you iterate over some objects which do not directly support the iterable protocol.

+In this exte ded form, the ifrst argumet is a callable which takes zero arguments.
+The second argument is a sentinel value.
+The return value from iter() in this case is an iterator which produces values by repeatedly calling the callable argument.
+This iterator terminates when the value produced by the callable is equal to the sentinel.